-Many habits widespread now in Romance nations refer to practices found in ancient Romans and maybe ever earlier (eg. funeral ceremonies, the tradition of juglares, according to which mimes-acrobats sang epic songs.
-In contrast to many cultures (e.g Near East one), Rome didn’t develop so-called ethics theory, in which music elements as rhythm, melody and even particular instruments have proper ethos, which means “an expression, which has an effect on the listener’s soul”.
+Many habits widespread now in Romance nations refer to practises found in ancient Romans and maybe ever earlier (eg. funeral ceremonies, the tradition of juglares, according to which mimes-acrobats sang epic songs.
+In contrast to many cultures (e.g Near East one), Rome didn’t develop the so-called ethics theory, in which music elements as rhythm, melody and even particular instruments have proper ethos, which means “an expression, which has an effect on the listener’s soul”.
 Moreover, there was poor faith in magical music power, Musical practice had rather a utility character.
 Nevertheless, musicians stand on the lofty position in society and gained the patronage of emperors.

 In ancient Rome, there was a distinction between artistic and folk music.
 Just like in Greek music accompanied poetry and drama forms like mimes or Atellan farces.
 Climate was favourable for playing and singing in open space.
 In Rome tragedy as a form of poetry didn’t earn any popularity.
 But comedy gained big fame, which was a mix of dialogues and popular songs.
 Folk music was performed on the streets in big cities.
 There’re also existed music connected with spectacles, theatre and games; entertainment music accompanied banquets and finally music related to rites (e.g. funeral ceremonies).
 Especially developed was military music.
 Roman used proper instruments and music sounds signifying offensive, retreat or victory (functional conditions were so strong, that these sound were used even to put the enemy in error).
 Another kind of music was associated with celebrations and military triumphs.